 However, these walls and roles are shuddered and interrupted when we start an intimate relationship with someone.
 Your mind and body starts exhibiting signs of fear towards sharing your emotional and physical vulnerabilities.

 A fear of intimacy causes us to struggle when trying to get close to someone emotionally and physically.
 Moreover, a fear of intimacy in men and women can make anyone feel humiliated and unworthy of love.

-If you think that you may have a fear of physical intimacy, you are not alone.
+So if you think or fell that you may have a fear of physical intimacy or are uncomfortable with physical affection, you are not alone.

-If you believe that you have a fear of physical intimacy, there are some things you should take into consideration—especially if your fear is currently affecting your marriage.
+If you believe that you have a fear of physical intimacy, there are some things you should take into consideration—especially if your fear of physical intimacy is currently affecting your marriage.

 Reasons for fear of physical intimacy

-Before you can work on this problem, you have to figure out why you may have an aversion to expressions of a physically intimate nature.
+Before you can know how to get over intimacy issues or how to overcome fear of physical intimacy, you have to figure out why you may have an aversion to expressions which is physically intimate in nature.

-There are many underlying reasons why you may have a fear of physical intimacy.
-The most common reasons people give for this fear include, but aren’t limited to:
+There are many underlying reasons why you might be uncomfortable with intimacy.
+The most common reasons for fear of intimacy include, but aren’t limited to:

 In cases where an experience in the past may be affecting your ability to be physically intimate, you may want to seek the services of a professional who has experience in helping people overcome their past traumas.

 The following tips may not apply in certain extreme cases, but you may very well help you getting over intimacy issues and decrease your fear of intimacy in small, seemingly insignificant ways.